 Comparing IPsec vs. SSL VPNs

-VPNs (Virtual Private Networks) have been used for years to connect remote network users to their corporate or education networks.
+VPNs (Virtual Private Networks) have been used for years for remote access to a network for users to their corporate or education networks.
 The end goal of a VPN is to provide remote users access to network resources.
 There are two main types of VPN software in existence today, IPsec and SSL.
 IPsec has been around for a long time, but SSL VPNs are gaining popularity thanks to software platforms shifting to the cloud as well as the popularity of web-based applications.
 Let’s take a more in-depth look at both types.

-IPsec was developed out of the necessity for remote users to connect to networks over the Internet without the use of very expensive dedicated lines.
+IPsec was developed out of the necessity for remote users to connect to networks over the Internet without the use of very expensive dedicated lines. it uses encryption algorithms and in some cases two-factor authentication (2FA) to provide maximum security.
 The normal setup would be where an actual VPN hardware appliance is stood up in front of the on-premises network.
-Then each user who wishes to connect to the VPN must install a small software application on their machine that is capable of connecting to the VPN appliance, which secures the connection and corresponding tunnel through the network.
+Then each user who wishes to connect to the VPN must install a small software application on their machine that is capable of connecting to the VPN appliance, which secures and encrypts the connection and corresponding tunnel through the network.

 VPN client software can be hard to manage because they need to be kept up to date and running on the appropriate version that the VPN appliance requires.
 IT staff is usually tasked with installing and maintaining the software, so some measure of control must be exerted over the software installed on the users’ machines.

 The main benefit of an IPsec VPN is that you can access almost anything on the network that you could if you were locally connected such as servers, printers, and attached storage.
+IPSec operates at the Network Layer of the OSI model, meaning users have full access to their corporate network regardless of application.
 A good VPN setup should provide remote users with the opportunity to achieve the same level of productivity as if they are sitting at their desks connected to the LAN.

-An SSL VPN runs over the Internet like an IPsec VPN.
-However, it is usually running through the web browser instead of having to install an actual application on the client computer.
+An SSL VPN (secure sockets layer) runs over the Internet like an IPsec VPN.
+However, it is usually running through the web browser (among other application layer protocols) instead of having to install an actual application on the client computer.
 This makes it much easier to manage.
 Most modern computers have at least one if not multiple web browsers with SSL capability already installed.
+SSL/TLS VPN gateways are deployed behind a perimeter firewall, which has to be configured to deliver traffic to the gateway.
 There are no licensing fees, and the software is automatically upgraded on the server without requiring user interaction.
 This makes this type of VPN much less of a financial burden and lightens the load of the IT staff.

 The communication between the client and the VPN server is managed by SSL, which is usually included in most modern web browsers.
 SSL VPNs can be safer in some instances because they can tunnel only to web-enabled applications instead of the entire network.
 The user’s privileges can be more precisely managed since they can only access applications that are exposed to them.